 Twin Lakes (39.5) - Winfield (50.0)

-After the river, you begin the epic 3,400-foot climb up to Hope Pass.
+After the river, you begin the epic 3,400-vertical-foot climb up Mount Hope, taking the trail that will lead you over the famous pass.
 Again, you're going from 9,200 feet (at Twin Lakes) up to 12,600 feet, which is above treeline.
 Unless you're elite or a mountain goat, I'd suggest power-hiking the climb.
 Bottom line: 3,400 feet is significant vertical and if you expend too much energy here your race may be over.
 Be smart on the Hope Pass climbs.

 Me?
 I run some of the climb but for the most part I'm in power-hiking mode.
-There are a few steep switchbacks, and occasionally I take a few breathers.
-When you're on a big climb, it's important to stay positive.
+The frontside isn't that steep though there are a few steep switchbacks, and occasionally I take a few breathers.
+When you're on a big climb, it's important to stay positive--I can fail at this.
 Believe in yourself.
 Take inventory of what's around you--spectacular nature and awesome views.
+You'll be able to hear and see a creek.
 But above all, just put one foot in front of the other.

 At about 12,000 feet you enter a zone you may have never before visited.
 You're now above treeline.
 The first time I was above treeline (June 2010 when I summitted Pikes Peak) it felt like Mars.
 Being above treeline is a surreal and amazingly awesome experience.
 Up here it's you, big sky, awe-inspiring views...and thin air!
 Oh, a bunch of rocks!
 Yeah, you're going to be huffing and puffing and going slow above treeline.
 No worries.
 Just put one foot in front of the other and try to appreciate what's around you.